 What are the possible side effects of testosterone topical?

-Stop using testosterone topical and call your doctor at once if you have any of these serious side effects:
+Stop using testosterone topical and call your doctor at once if you have:

 Topical testosterone is absorbed through the skin and can cause symptoms of male features in a woman or child who comes into contact with the medication.
 Call your doctor if your female partner has male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any other signs of male characteristics.

-- redness, itching, burning, or hardened skin where the skin patch is worn;
+- redness, itching, burning, hardened skin or other irritation where the medicine was applied or where the skin patch was worn;